 Under the Florida Wrongful Death Act, the deceased person’s spouse, children, parents, and sometimes other relatives may be able to pursue damages for their loved one’s losses.
-There are two types of potential damages.
+There are two types of potential damages that your car accident attorney will inform you of.
 The first group includes medical bills and funeral expenses paid by the survivors.
 Depending upon the circumstances, certain claimants may also pursue damages for the loss of the companionship and support of the decedent, mental pain and suffering, and other forms of harm.

 The second class of damages consists mainly of lost “net accumulations” to the decedent’s estate, which is calculated by taking into consideration the decedent’s expected income, tax obligations, personal expenses, and related figures.
 Funeral and burial expenses, as well as the deceased’s final medical expenses, may also be recoverable.